Markov semi-groups generated by elliptic operators with divergence-free drift

 \section{Uniqueness of the approximation semi-group and its kernel}

 In this section we prove our main result Theorem \ref{thm: Main result}.
 The idea is to construct a unique approximation Markov semi-group corresponding to generator $L=\divg(a\cdot\nabla)-b\cdot\nabla$.
 Since $a$ is only Borel measurable, the generator $L$ is not well defined as a differential operator.
-Hence we will construct $L$ in the following, while we still use formal expression $L=\divg(a\cdot\nabla)-b\cdot\nabla$, if no confusion may arise, for simplicity of notations.
+Hence we will construct $L$ in the following, while we still use formal expression $L=\divg(a\cdot\nabla)-b\cdot\nabla$ for simplicity of notation.
 We start with the bi-linear form